The Travelers-Back by m. l. teague (page 41)

 A duffle bag sat in the floor below this procession, alongside a row of fiberglass-molded chairs of mid-century design.
 A cast-metal vending machine with a change slot and robust pull levers completed this idea.

 The diner’s attention returned to the duffle bag.
-Perhaps the item’s owner stepped onto the dark stoop for a smoke.
+Perhaps the item’s owner stepped outside for a smoke.

 A large plate glass window was approached in search of this individual, but no exterior lamp aided the searcher.
 The panes were as impenetrable as the painting’s rock crevice.